b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 - Content checks and filtering.
 - Magic numbers we already covered.

 There are many other validation techniques, which were not mentioned here, know and use them properly for building a secure applications.
-Remember that security bugs may not similar to functional ones, where you can fix errors even after customers faced it.
+Remember that security bugs may not be similar to functional ones, where you can fix errors even after customers faced it.
 In certain situations you may not have the chance to do this after critical, escalated unauthorised access over a security hole.

 Let's see how an insufficient validation may cause deeper problems.